KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 - Rebirth
 - Synthesis

-They mirror the soul’s journey across emanations.
+They reflect the soul’s journey across emanations.

 ---